Skip to Content

 Bacon wrapped jalapeno poppers make for a great appetizer, especially on game day!

-How to store Fresh Jalapeños
+How To Store Fresh Jalapeños

-In order to keep fresh picked jalapeno peppers nice and crisp it is best to place whole peppers in a paper bag.
+In order to keep the fresh picked jalapeno peppers nice and crisp it is best to place whole peppers in a paper bag.
 Then store them in the crisper drawer of the refrigerator.

-However if you want to store sliced or diced jalapeños in the refrigerator, place them in an air tight container with a paper towel placed on top.
+However, if you want to store sliced or diced jalapeños in the refrigerator, place them in an air tight container with a paper towel placed on top.
 The paper towel will help absorb excess moisture, which in turn keeps the diced peppers from becoming soggy.

-2. Pickle the Jalapeños
+2. Pickle the Jalapeños (Easy Refrigerator Recipe)

 If you find yourself with several jalapeno peppers and you don’t know what to do with them, why not make pickled jalapeños?